Frequently Asked Questions

 Again, schools have always had to deal with such differences in transcripts whenever there are transfers or new enrollments.
 Each district and school have policies and practices for crediting courses, grades and credits from other public schools, regardless of the hours in class or the number of periods in the day.
 It is routine.

-How do you serve students with special needs?
+How do you serve students that require special services?

 How do we get technology for students?

-So, are we going to need special software or equipment to participate in SEE classes?
+So, are we going to need special software or equipment to participate in Elevate classes?